christianalfoni/impact/docs/06_Reactivity.md

 # Reactivity

-**impact-app** uses the [signalit](https://github.com/christianalfoni/signalit) library to enable reactivity.
-In other words you define state as signals when you want components to be able to observe any changes to that state.
+**Impact** uses the [SignalIt](https://github.com/christianalfoni/signalit) library to enable reactivity.
+In other words you define state as signals when you want components to be able to consume the state of your classes.

 An example of this would be: